Linuxander/ntfy_aws_deployment_iac/README.md

 You can also obtain it from a website called `www.ipchicken.com`

-### Update http/https allowed IP list
+### Update allowed_ips_for_http.txt for restricted http/https access

-The `/networking/data/allowed_ips_for_http.txt` file is where you can list the public IP addresses you want to allow http/https access from.
+The `/networking/data/allowed_ips_for_http.txt` file is where you can add the list of IPs you want to allow http/https access.

 The syntax for multiple IP's should look like this: